harmony-development/harmony-development.github.io/content/_index.md

 {{< /index/card >}}

 {{< index/card "Shareable" >}}
-Harmony lets you easily share your chats with your friends.
+Harmony lets you easily share your chats and media with your friends.
 {{< /index/card >}}

 {{< index/card "Open Source" >}}